 Where not to go

-My night started in Coconut Grove, which I only went to because there is good food in the area.
+My crazy night out in Miami started in Coconut Grove, which I only went to because there is good food in the area.
 But the bars in the Grove are pretty embarrassing.
 This is an area that people only enjoy when they’re freshmen at UM.
 So the bars have that gross college feel, except that they’re full of middle-aged adults.

 Maybe the closest thing to a decent bar in the Grove is Taurus, which is primarily a whiskey bar, though they have a full bar.
 It gets high marks for being one of the only bars in the area that doesn’t smell like the walls are soaked in stale beer.
 And my night may have ended in that classy den if it weren’t filled with obvious regulars who were yelling at WWE wrestling on TV.
 Miami is always keeping it classy.